Click here for an important message regarding these pages

 But you use CSS.
 Why is that okay but Flash isn't?

 I use CSS (Cascading Style Sheets) because compared to Flash, CSS is very easy to edit.
-I suppose I could achieve many of my website goals with Flash instead, but I wouldn't be able to edit it in thirty seconds using a generic text editor.
+I suppose I could achieve many of my website goals with Flash instead, but I wouldn't be able to edit it in eight seconds using a generic text editor.

 You also don't use frames.
 Why not?